CG 25 03CGL

 CG 25 03 establishes a separate general aggregate limit *per construction project*.
 Without it, a sub's policy aggregate is shared across all of that sub's jobs — meaning if Job A has a $1M claim, the aggregate left for your Job B is $1M less.

-With a per-project aggregate, each project gets its own dedicated aggregate.
+With a per-project aggregate, each designated project gets its own dedicated general aggregate.
 This is critical on long-running or high-risk projects where you want certainty that limit erosion on someone else's job won't drain coverage you're relying on.

 Many subcontracts on commercial projects ($5M+) require per-project aggregates explicitly.
 The endorsement schedules each project; verify your project is listed.
+Note that CG 25 03 covers designated *projects*, which is different from CG 25 04's designated *locations*.

 Verification checklist